Kiuwan logo

 • Integration: In software development, integration means combining the code changes made by different developers into a single shared codebase.

-• Continuous: CI emphasizes that this integration should happen frequently, often several times a day.
+• Continuous: CI emphasizes that this integration should happen frequently, often several times daily.

 • Automation: CI relies on automation tools that automatically merge code changes and run tests to check for errors.
 If any issues are found, they’re fixed right away.